Top 10 Robby Krieger Doors Songs

-Krieger delivered the first single from the Doors’ final album with Jim Morrison, L.A.
-Woman, and while his playing doesn’t dominate proceedings, it’s absolutely integral to the song’s melodic hook, and we obviously must acknowledge it in our list of Top 10 Robby Krieger Doors Songs.
-A significant hit, too (peaking at no. 11), “Love Her Madly” cast a rare ray of sunshine on the Doors’ shadowy final months.
+Krieger delivered the first single from the Doors’ final album with Jim Morrison, and while his playing doesn’t dominate proceedings, it’s absolutely integral to the song’s melodic hook – and we obviously must acknowledge it in our list of Top 10 Robby Krieger Doors Songs.
+A significant hit too, “Love Her Madly” peaked at No. 11 even as it cast a rare ray of sunshine on the Doors’ shadowy final months.

 “Light My Fire”